 Editor is advanced in using editing and graphics software such as Final Cut, Premiere, Photoshop, After Effects, and others as needed.
 Also constantly looks to improve practice and knowledge in tools of the trade.

-Follows the procedures in this manual as far as QA, exporting, naming, project backing up and any other routines.
+Follows the procedures in this manual as far as QA, exporting, naming, project back up, and any other routines.

-Team Lead Staff Editor:
+Team Lead Staff Editor

 Overview: